CS/MPQ-90 Bee Eye

-The CS/MPQ-90 Bee Eye is a Taiwanese active electronically scanned array (AESA) type radar developed by the National Chung-Shan Institute of Science and Technology (NCSIST).
+The CS/MPQ-90 Bee Eye is a Taiwanese Passive electronically scanned array (PESA) type radar developed by the National Chung-Shan Institute of Science and Technology (NCSIST).

 Description

-The CS/MPQ-90 is a short-medium range 3D air defense AESA radar designed and produced by the NCSIST.
+The CS/MPQ-90 is a short-medium range 3D air defense PESA radar designed and produced by the NCSIST.

 Development scandal

 In 2011 NCSIST awarded the MiTAC electronics company a NT$70 million (US$2.22 million) contract to build one prototype “Radar Vehicle for Field Operation and Air Defense.”
 In 2015 police in Taoyuan took into custody three workers and one manager from MiTAC on charges of forgery of data and fabrication of test results.
 The tender required the vehicle to be able to advance at 8 km/h up a 40 degree incline, the vehicle MiTAC delivered could only advance at 6 km/h.
 Three NCSIST staff were also detained on suspicion of colluding with the MiTAC employees to fabricate test results, these staff then presented the fabricated results to their superiors for approval.
 The Taoyuan District Prosecutors’ Office began investigating after receiving a tip.